Discover O'Connell Street

 Localisation en Irlande

-Push open the door of the GPO, the Irish Post Office building, known to have been a strategic location during the attempted Easter rising in 1916.
+Push open the door of the GPO, the Irish Post Office building, known for having been a strategic location during the attempted Easter Rising in 1916.

 Localisation en Irlande

 It is to the Irish what the Eiffel Tower is to the French!
-This spire is a monument symbolizing renewal in Dublin!
+This spire is a monumental symbol of renewal in Dublin!

 Dublin Ghost Tour